SCUR0/PowerShell-Scripts/README.md

 I use this script to get remote CPU load with top processes of remote machines.
 Can also be used local.

+### Toggle-Service.ps1

+A simple script for toggleing a service (start/stop).
+Remote ComputerName supported.

 ## Active Directory

 These use a config hash that needs to be modified to match local enviroment.
 These were designed for my work center.